 Welcome to the UNC Division of Gastroenterology and Hepatology!
 We are committed to providing high quality, compassionate healthcare, advancing our understanding of digestive and liver diseases, and training future clinicians and researchers.
 On our website, you will learn about our clinical, research, and education programs, as well as general information about our faculty and our division.
+Key statistics about our division are available here.
 We are proud of the work that we are doing and thank you for your interest in UNC GI.

 While you are visiting us on the web, please look over the services we provide in our 3 procedure units, as well as in our specialty clinics.
 If you are a patient coming for a procedure, a visit to our "Frequently Asked Questions" page will fill you in on what to expect, and provide tips to make your visit go smoothly.
 If you have a gastrointestinal or liver illness, and would like to consult with one of our physicians, the "Find a Doc" section will help you and your caregiver choose the right clinician for you.
 Referring physicians will find simple instructions for how to have your patients seen at UNC in the "For Physicians" section.